Chicago family (37): 529 or retirement first?

 The balanced case

-The balanced path reflects the reality that $400/month per child is modest, and starting early matters for 529 growth too.
-A family starting $400/month per child at age 37 has roughly 10–13 years to compound before tuition bills arrive.
+The balanced path reflects the reality that modest per-child 529 contributions still benefit from time.
+Starting in the late 30s gives the money roughly 10–13 years to grow before tuition bills arrive.
 Modest but consistent contributions can cover a meaningful portion of college costs — enough to keep student loan debt manageable without gutting retirement.

 For families where both partners have access to solid employer matches and are already on track with retirement, shifting more to 529s from the start is lower-risk than for families starting from a weaker retirement base.